Vigo School Corp. updates plan for returning to school

 Virtual option is enrolling in Vigo Virtual Success Academy with VCSC teachers monitoring and assisting students.

-For each option, the student must continue that option for the first nine weeks so that staffing of these options can be reliable.
+For each option, the student must continue that option for the first nine weeks.

 Elementary Hybrid Info Sheet